ti-uni-bielefeld/logisim-evolution-basys3/README.md

     - Only show Basys3 board in FPGA menu
     - Fix for asynchronous RAM
     - Automatically set Vivado tool path
+- Instructions for an exemplary setup of the Basys3 board with a display and a keyboard (see [Example Setup](#example-setup))

+## Example Setup

+This repo was developed with a specific exemplary setup in mind which is described in more detail [here](example_setup/README.md).
+However, the specific parts are not necessary, any setup with a Basys3 FPGA board, a display and a keyboard should work.

 ## Installation
 1. Get a copy of this repository by doing either of the following: